Mcgode/kryne-engine/README.md

 ## Current Status

-The code structure and the pipeline are currently having an overhaul.
+The code was recently updated and refactored to use an ECS architecture and behave more like a game engine.

-More specifically, right now, I'm working on:
+Right now, I'm working on adding Vulkan rendering to the engine along OpenGL.
-- ~~Switch to using smart pointers.~~ Done.
-- ~~Switch to a ECS structure.~~ Done.
-- ~~Use multi-threading.~~ Done.
-- Reimplement previous features to the new pipeline.
-- Improve current pipeline, by adding features mostly.

-## Examples
+## Old examples (update needed)

 Examples are smaller projects I'm using to experiment with graphics.